chi6rag/how-credit-card-processing-works/ebook/ch5/README.md

 # Chapter 5 : Merchant account

 Mary is good at making stuffed toys.
-She wants to sell them online and she wants customers to be able to purchase her toys using credit card.
+She wants to sell them online and she wants customers to be able to purchase her toys using a credit card.
 In order to accept credit cards on her website, she needs two things:

 * A Gateway Account
 * A Merchant Account